syncfusion-content/maui-docs/MAUI/Backdrop/getting-started.md

 N>
 * Get the complete getting started sample from GitHub `link.`
-* Refer to our `.NET MAUI Backdrop` feature tour page for its groundbreaking feature representations.
+* Refer to Syncfusion `.NET MAUI Backdrop` feature tour page for its groundbreaking feature representations.